 Virginia Randolph Museum

 This brick structure built in 1937 was the home economics cottage for the Virginia Randolph Education Center.
 Virginia Randolph, an innovative African American educator in vocational training, kept an office in this building during the latter part of her life.
 Miss Randolph died in 1958 and is buried in front of the building.
 In 1974, this structure was dedicated as a museum in honor of Miss Randolph.
 National Register Landmark.
 2200 Mountain Road.
 652-1410.
 Open for special programs and by appointment.

 Constructed in 1825 for John Walker, the Inn served travelers along Mountain Road.
 From 1857 to 1941, Walkerton was the home of the Hopkins family.
 The Bowles family purchased the home in 1941 and sold it to S. Douglas Fleet in 1986.
 Mr. Fleet sold the property to Henrico County in 1995.
 Currently operated by The Cultural Arts Center at Glen Allen.
 National Register Historic Site.
 2892 Mountain Road.
-652-1485.
-Open for special programs and by appointment.

 Henrico County Historical Society